Together-Java/ModernJava/src/boxed_primitives.md

 }
 ```

-We call these primitives which might be null "Boxed Primitives" because you they are made by taking
+We call these primitives which might be null "Boxed Primitives" because they are made by taking
 the underlying thing and putting it in a "box."[^boxing]